-Strip/dump attachments action in CodeTwo Exchange Rules PRO is used to automatically remove certain attachments and to dump them from messages onto a hard drive.
-This feature lets the Administrators make sure that unwanted attachments are removed from messages before they reach their destination.
+The Strip/dump attachments action in CodeTwo Exchange Rules Pro is used to automatically remove certain attachments and to dump (copy) them from messages onto a hard drive.
+This feature lets the administrators make sure that unwanted attachments are removed from messages before they reach their recipients.
 Moreover, mailboxes can be significantly slimmed down as attachments are saved to a hard drive.

-If you do not control the flow of attachments in your organization, users may send large files in the internal mail instead of making them available in a shared location or even send sensitive information in attachments.
-CodeTwo Exchange Rules PRO will watch emails in your organization in case of attachments are transferred in an incorrect way.
-If you activate the Strip/dump attachment action in a given rule, the program will automatically strip and/or dump attachments that meet specified criteria defined in Conditions.
+If you do not control the flow of attachments in your organization, the users may send large files via internal mail instead of making them available in a shared location; they might even send sensitive information in attachments.
+CodeTwo Exchange Rules Pro will monitor emails in your organization in case the attachments are used in an incorrect way.
+If you activate the Strip/dump attachments action in a given rule, the program will automatically strip and/or dump attachments that meet the criteria defined in Conditions.

 How to configure this action